Effluent: Description

 Effluent in the artificial sense is in general considered to be water pollution, such as the outflow from a sewage treatment facility or an industrial wastewater discharge.
 An effluent sump pump, for instance, pumps waste from toilets installed below a main sewage line.
 In the context of waste water treatment plants, effluent that has been treated is sometimes called secondary effluent, or treated effluent.
 This cleaner effluent is then used to feed the bacteria in biofilters.

 In the context of a thermal power station and other industrial facilities, the output of the cooling system may be referred to as the effluent cooling water, which is noticeably warmer than the environment and is called thermal pollution.
 In chemical engineering practice, effluent is the stream exiting a chemical reactor.

-Effluent may carry pollutants such as fats, oils and greases; solvents, detergents and other chemicals; heavy metal; other solids; and food waste.
+Effluent may carry pollutants such as fats, oils and greases; solvents, detergents and other chemicals; heavy metals; other solids; and food waste.
 Possible sources include a wide range of manufacturing industries, mining industries, oil and gas extraction, and service industries.